milangress/screen-coreo/src/routes/scroller/arachovitika-salim/scenes.md

 # Hi, I am an artist

+(The joke lies in in what I say vs what you hear)

 🟒🟒

 This work in many ways evolved from from the work I performed at Salim's class last year.